-Watch Out The Powerful Trailer Of Gul Makai – A Biopic On Malala Yousafzai
+Watch The Powerful Trailer Of Gul Makai – A Biopic On Malala Yousafzai

 According to a press release issued by the makers, Gul Makai charts the courageous journey of Ziauddin Yousafzai family, when Swat Valley in Pakistan was seized by Taliban gunmen in 2009 and Sharia law was imposed upon its people.

-Malala, daughter of Ziauddin Yousafzai, spoke against the world most dangerous terrorist organisation through her blogs on the BBC Urdu website under the pseudonym Gul Makai, against the oppression faced by them in Swat Valley, Pakistan.
+Malala, daughter of Ziauddin Yousafzai, spoke against the world's most dangerous terrorist organisation through her blogs on the BBC Urdu website under the pseudonym Gul Makai, against the oppression faced by them in Swat Valley, Pakistan.

 Malala spoke for the right of girls, especially the right to receive a complete education and her courage and bravery gained worldwide recognition and support.